 On The Record

-In partnership, Centre, Art Forms (youth art collective) and Good Shepherd Notre Dame house (youth shelter and resource centre) have initiated the On The Record project, which will link media artists with youth with lived experiences of mental health in a collaborative experience, creating a digital storytelling video, and interactive exhibition.
+In partnership, Centre, Art Forms (youth art collective) and Good Shepherd Notre Dame house (youth shelter and resource centre) initiated the On The Record project, which linked media artists with youth with lived experiences of mental health in a collaborative experience, creating a digital storytelling video, and interactive exhibition.

 My Voice My Say

 Over the course of eight weeks, eight individuals of varying ages with lived experience of mental health worked closely with digital artists Jennifer LaFontaine and Emmy Pantin to create their own personal narrative in the form of a digital story.
 The project began with an open discussion between the artists and participants to identify various concepts and themes that relate to their experiences as a person with lived experience, such as institutional experiences, issues with the police, language, empowerment, and shared experiences.
 Through scriptwriting, storyboarding and personal exploration, participants worked with the artists to record their personal story.

 Re: Brand Hamilton will engage youth (15-24 years old) from diverse cultural and economic backgrounds in research on Hamilton’s existing and new historical and cultural sites for the purpose of making these sites more relevant to youth and visitors.
 Youth will be from local First Nations (from Woodland Cultural Centre), African Canadian (African Canadian Caribbean Centre), New Canadian (YMCA, Immigrant Women’s Centre and New Globe Youth Centre), LGBTQ (The Well/Radar youth groups), Street-involved communities (Notre Dame Youth Shelter, Living Rock Resource Centre and ReCreate Open Studio) and from both the public and separate School Boards.
 Youth will visit and research civic museums, landmarks and cemeteries, in addition to locations that are significant to their personal heritage and to the collective history of the larger community.